nacil4/kooroshariyaee.github.io/_pages/publications.md

 ## Manuscripts (in progress)

+### Journal articles under review

+* **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
+Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection.

+* **Ariyaee, Koorosh** & Peter Jurgec.
+Hiatus in Persian: How morphology creates phonological asymmetries in language.

-### Revised & resubmitted
+### Book chapter revised & resubmitted
 * **Ariyaee, Koorosh**.
 Triggers and targets: nasals and vowels in Tehrani Persian.
 In *The Handbook of Persian Dialects and Dialectology*, eds.
 A.
 Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.

-### Under review
+### Working paper under review
 * **Ariyaee, Koorosh**.
-Persian vowel hiatus.
-In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
-R. Falahati & Z.
-Ghane.
-Springer.

-* **Ariyaee, Koorosh**.
 Persian.
 In *Nominal Linkers in Iranian languages,* eds.
 S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.

-### Submitted journal articles
-* **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
-Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection.

-* **Ariyaee, Koorosh** & Peter Jurgec.
-Hiatus in Persian: How morphology creates phonological asymmetries in language.